ao5357/turner-cookbook/_recipes/cherrycinnamon-jello.md

 #cookTime: "1H"
 #totalTime: "1H15M"
 ingredients:
+  - "1 large box cherry jello"
+  - "cinnamon imperials"
-  - "ingredient"
+  - "2 c. applesauce"
+  - "2 c. water in 4 c. glass Pyrex measuring cup"
 ---

-﻿Cherry-Cinnamon Jello
-Light and refreshing.
-Really great with chicken dishes or anytime as a treat Ingredients
-1 large box cherry jello
-cinnamon imperials
-2 c. applesauce
-2 c. water in 4 c. glass Pyrex measuring cup
-Steps
 Add approximately half the bag of cinnamon imperials to the water.
 Microwave 8 minutes, then stir until all the candy is melted.
 Stir in Jello powder.
 Stir in 2 c. cold applesauce.